adrienTchounkeu/backend_assignment_fulfil/README.rst

 Frontend App
 ############

-* The Backend communicate with the Frontend app written in VueJs.
+* The Backend communicate with the Frontend app, written in VueJs.
 You can access through the link `Frontend_assignment_fulfil <https://github.com/adrienTchounkeu/frontend_assignment_fulfil.git>`_